The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Introduction

-\paragraph{Aim of lectures:} To explore which results/methods (particularly in the context of zeta functions) carry over from the case of compact surface $V$ to a surface $V$ having infinite area using the Bowen--Series coding.
+{\bf Aim of the note:} To explore which results/methods (particularly in the context of zeta functions) carry over from the case of compact surface $V$ to a surface $V$ having infinite area using the Bowen--Series coding.